Talk with a real person: (571) 250 - 5958

 Have another question not listed here?
 Please Contact us with your question(s).

-A: By registering, you get FREE State and District percentile reports for all (non-passing) scores (under 400 in Virginia, under 750 for PARCC, 200 - 238 (MCAS legacy tests) or 440 - 499 (MCAS next generation tests), varies for each test for CAASPP).
+A: By registering, you get FREE District percentile reports for all scores.
 This allows you to try out our website and see our reports at no cost to you.
-If all the links on your report are UPGRADE links, then that score is a passing score.
-In order to see percentiles for passing scores, you need to pay and upgrade your access.
-After purchasing access to ALL scores, you will be able to see all percentiles for all scores, passing and non-passing.
+In order to see State and School percentiles for scores, you need to upgrade your access.
+After upgrading your access, you will be able to see State, District and School percentiles for all scores.

 A: Yes.
 Families that qualify for Free or Reduced Price Lunch can use coupon code ICANSOAR during checkout to get 80% off.

 A: Yes.
 States provide PeerPower with the anonymous data we use to compute the Percentile Reports soon after they have finished processing the scores.
 This is usually right after they send scores to parents.
 When you order from PeerPower we email you whenever the data has been updated (different states update at different times during the year).
 But this is also the good thing about having annual access.
 When the data is updated you can come back and check your student's percentiles.
 Typically, though, the State and District percentiles don't change much from year to year.
 The School percentiles can be more volatile because they are based on a smaller set of students - just the students who took that test at your student's school, as opposed to the entire school district or state.

 A: PeerPower Percentile Reports provide students, parents and teachers with a student's percentile score for the test they took.
 A percentile score tells you how a student did compared to other students who took the same test.
 For example, if a student's percentile score is 75, that means that student received a score the same or better than 75% of the other students who took that same test.
 Learn more about why percentiles matter.